anasnarayanan/FridaBlaze/README.md

 # About
 **🔥 FridaBlaze – Automated Frida Hooking & Script Execution Tool**

 FridaBlaze is a versatile and efficient automation tool designed to simplify Frida script execution on Mobile applications.
 It offers a streamlined interface with multiple execution modes, making it ideal for mobile app security testing and dynamic analysis.
+FridaBlaze boosts productivity, enhances testing capabilities, and makes Frida-based security assessments more efficient and seamless. 🚀🔥

 **🚀 Key Features:**